Cheshire Medical Center, a member of Dartmouth Health, has created a new role to expand access to victim advocacy services for patients.

 The compassionate care advocate will help round out Cheshire’s Medical Forensic Care team, comprised of nurses and nurse practitioners who provide specialized, comprehensive, trauma-informed medical care to individuals that have experienced sexual assault, domestic abuse and other forms of violence.
 This team responds to acute cases of violence within the Emergency Department and also provides consultation for patients who disclose violence within other medical departments.

-Nix will also be available as a resource for any Cheshire staff who may be experiencing violence.
+Elizabeth will also be available as a resource for any Cheshire staff who may be experiencing violence.

 “We are excited to offer on-site, real-time advocacy and direct support services to both the patients and employees of Cheshire Medical Center,” said Lindsey Cushing, MSN, APRN, director of Medical Forensic Care and OBGYN nurse practitioner.
 “This new role will help strengthen the current partnership between MCVP and Cheshire Medical Center, while also prioritizing the health and safety of some of our most vulnerable community members.”

-In addition to expanding care, Nix will work within Cheshire and the Greater Monadnock Region to increase awareness.
+In addition to expanding care, Elizabeth will work within Cheshire and the Greater Monadnock Region to increase awareness.
 This will be done through various initiatives, including creating and facilitating a survivor support group at Cheshire and coordinating trainings for Cheshire staff and other community groups.

-“I am passionate about helping people get what they need to survive and move toward thriving … ,” Nix said.
+“I am passionate about helping people get what they need to survive and move toward thriving … ,” Elizabeth said.
 “I am so excited to get started expanding the support we can provide this population and to this beautiful community.”

 This position was made possible by a federal domestic violence grant awarded to Cheshire’s Medical Forensic Care team last fall.